Ellen Terry: Death and legacy

 On 21 July 1928, Terry died of a cerebral haemorrhage at her home at Smallhythe Place, near Tenterden, Kent, aged 81.
 Her son Edward later recalled, "Mother looked 30 years old ... a young beautiful woman lay on the bed, like Juliet on her bier".
 Margaret Winser created a death mask.
 Terry was cremated at Golders Green Crematorium.
 Her ashes are kept in a silver chalice on the right side of the chancel of the actors' church, St Paul's, Covent Garden, London, where a memorial tablet was unveiled by Sir John Martin-Harvey.

 After her death, the Ellen Terry Memorial Museum was founded by Edith Craig in her mother's memory at Smallhythe Place, an early 16th-century house that she bought at the turn of the 20th century.
 The museum was taken over by the National Trust in 1947.

-Terry's daughter Edith Craig became a theatre director, producer, costume designer, and an early pioneer of the women's suffrage movement in England.
-Terry's son, Edward Gordon Craig, became an actor, scenery and effects designer, illustrator, and director; he also founded the Gordon Craig School for the Art of the Theatre in Florence, Italy, in 1913.
+Edith became a theatre director, producer, costume designer, and an early pioneer of the women's suffrage movement in England.
+Edward became a scenery and effects designer, director, essayist and illustrator; he also founded the Gordon Craig School for the Art of the Theatre in Florence, Italy, in 1913.
 The actor John Gielgud was her great-nephew.
-Illustrator Helen Craig is Terry's great-granddaughter.
+The illustrator Helen Craig is Terry's great-granddaughter.

 An archive of Ellen Terry memorabilia is held by Coventry University, which also has an Ellen Terry Building, the former Odeon cinema in Jordan's Well.
+David Hare's play Grace Pervades, starring Miranda Raison as Terry and Ralph Fiennes as Irving, played in July 2025 at Theatre Royal, Bath, directed by Jeremy Herrin.
+The play explores the lives of Irving, Terry and her children.